 1. Where are the database servers located?

-The servers which computing operations are performed on and the data entrusted by the User are processed have a physical location in Ireland (Dublin region) and the Federal Republic of Germany (Frankfurt region) in the Amazon Web Services infrastructure.
+The servers on which computing operations are performed and the data entrusted by the User are processed have a physical location in Ireland (Dublin region) and the Federal Republic of Germany (Frankfurt region) in the Amazon Web Services infrastructure.

 2. What level of security does edrone offer?